-Long Cay offer much more than just snorkeling.
-Incredible beaches with breath-taking turquoise water line the western side of the cay, and inland, the critically endangered Turks and Caicos Islands Rock Iguana can be seen.
+Long Cay offers much more than just snorkeling.
+Incredible beaches with breathtaking turquoise water line the western side of the cay, and inland, the critically endangered Turks and Caicos Islands Rock Iguana can be seen.

-The tiny rock island of Dove Cay is located quite close South Caicos and is another great snorkeling site.
+The tiny rock island of Dove Cay is located quite close to South Caicos and is another great snorkeling site.
 Due to the cay’s location in the channel between South Caicos and Long Cay, there’s a good chance of spotting larger sea life such as eagle rays, turtles, and sharks.
 Water visibility here is typically amazing.

-Be aware of currents.
+- Be aware of currents.
 The channels surrounding South Caicos typically have significant water movement due to tide changes.
 These currents often fade quickly once outside of the natural restrictions, yet it’s important to monitor water movement so as to avoid difficulties.

-If you’re unsure in the water, snorkel with a knowledgeable guide and wear a personal flotation device.
+- If you’re unsure in the water, snorkel with a knowledgeable guide and wear a personal flotation device.
 Local tour captains know the best snorkeling locations, and will offer the best chance to see interesting sea creatures.

-Please use reef safe sun screen.
-Conventional sun screens that contain oxybenzone or octinoxate have been proven to cause lasting damage to corals and reefs.
+- Please use reef-safe sunscreen.
+Conventional sunscreens that contain oxybenzone or octinoxate have been proven to cause lasting damage to corals and reefs.